Keeping your customers happy

 To build customer loyalty it’s essential to align your business strategies with a customer centric vision.

 According to a recent KPMG Customer Experience Excellence report, personalisation is what customers really appreciate.
 Understanding what they value and adding personal touches to your service delivery could help your business recognised for its great customer service.
+Part of this is tailoring your offering to suit your customers’ needs and circumstances, and treating them as an individual (not just another order).
+By acting with integrity and personalising your offering, you can build rapport and trust with your customers, which may lead to repeat custom and referrals.

 At face value, the power of one customer seems rather insignificant, however a happy customer is often a repeat customer.
 There could also be word-of-mouth or direct referrals to friends and family, and even online testimonials and reviews.